ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 ## Configuring font family options

 It is, of course, possible to configure which font family options the editor should support.
-Use the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamiliy.options`} configuration option to do so.
+Use the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option to do so.
 Use special keyword `'default'` to use document's default font family as defined in CSS.

 For example, the following editor will support only two font families besides "default" one: